Kosmos 1408

 Kosmos-1408 (Космос-1408) was an electronic signals intelligence (ELINT) satellite operated by the Soviet Union.
 It was launched into low Earth orbit on 16 September 1982 at 14:55 UTC, replacing Kosmos-1378.
 It operated for around two years before becoming inactive and left in orbit.

 The satellite was destroyed in a Russian anti-satellite weapon test on 15 November 2021, resulting in space debris in orbits between 300 and 1100 km above Earth.
-The threat of potential collision with debris caused the crew of the International Space Station (ISS) to take shelter in their escape capsules for the first few passes of the debris cloud, and permanently increased the future risk of a debris collision with the ISS or other satellites.
+The threat of potential collision with debris caused the crew of the International Space Station (ISS) to take shelter in their escape capsules for the first few passes of the debris cloud, and increased the future risk of a debris collision with the ISS or other satellites for years.

 Mission

 From 1965 to 1967, the Soviet Yuzhnoye Design Office developed two satellite ELINT systems: Tselina-O for broad observations and Tselina-D for detailed observations.
 The ELINT payloads (satellites) for Tselina were first tested under the Kosmos designation in 1962–65.
 The Soviet Ministry of Defence could not convince the different parts of the Soviet military to decide between the two, so both systems were brought into service.
 The first production Tselina-O was launched in 1970.
 The Tselina-D took longer to enter service, due to delays with the satellite development and problems with the mass budget.
 The full Tselina system became operational in 1976.
 Continued improvements in the satellite systems led to Tselina-O being abandoned in 1984, with all of the capabilities of the two satellite systems being combined into Tselina-D.